wesselb/lab/docs/_build/html/_sources/readme.rst.txt

-    import lab.autograd    # Load the AutoGrad extension. import lab.torch       # Load the PyTorch extension. import lab.tensorflow  # Load the TensorFlow extension.
+    import lab.autograd    # Load the AutoGrad extension. import lab.torch       # Load the PyTorch extension. import lab.tensorflow  # Load the TensorFlow extension. import lab.jax         # Load the Jax extension.

     def objective(matrix):
         outer_product = B.matmul(matrix, matrix, tr_b=True)
         return B.mean(outer_product)

-The AutoGrad, PyTorch, and TensorFlow extensions are not loaded automatically to not enforce a dependency on all three frameworks.
+The AutoGrad, PyTorch, TensorFlow, and Jax extensions are not loaded automatically to not enforce a dependency on all three frameworks.
 An extension can alternatively be loaded via ``import lab.autograd as B``.